Innovation-Harbour/liveet/README.md

 - deleting a ticket type should delete all its access codes
 - check event time and event controls before doing anything with its ticket type, ticket and access codes
-- work on event invitation
+- work on report module
-- lobatan

 ## PROBLEMS